chinapedia/wikipedia.abstract.en/Page/Cavalry.md

 In 1903 the British Indian Army maintained forty regiments of cavalry, numbering about 25,000 Indian sowars (cavalrymen), with British and Indian officers.[75]

-Among the more famous regiments in the lineages of the modern Indian and Pakistani armies are:21lancers.JPG]]
+Among the more famous regiments in the lineages of the modern Indian and Pakistani armies are:]]

 -   Governor General's Bodyguard (now President's Bodyguard)
 -   Skinner's Horse (now India's 1st Horse (Skinner's Horse))